KMY-SEU/HCE/README.md

 Institutes: CCCS lab, Southeast University
 """

 This is the code of **Higher-order Causal Entropy (HCE) algorithm** in research work **"Identifying Unique Causal Network from Nonstationary Time Series"** submitted in 2022.
 The manuscript is available at website: https://arxiv.org/abs/2211.10085.
 This code is uploaded, and opened for other researchers to use.
-Many thanks for suggestions and supports!

-The main packages on Python 3.6 is as follows:
+The main requirements on Python 3.6 is as follows:
 numpy == 1.19.5
 pandas == 1.1.5
 scikit-learn == 0.24.2